Morgawr/yokubi/src/Section1/Part2/Lesson26.md

 I want ice cream
 </pre>

 Note: Similarly to たい, ほしい also falls into the category of quirky adjectives where が marks the object of desire, and can sometimes be replaced with を.
 However, unlike with たい, をほしい is very much less proper and less common.
 You might still see it, but a lot of people will consider it awkward Japanese.
-It’s best to avoid using it.
+It's best to avoid using it.

 Another quirk of ほしい is that it can be used as auxiliary after the て form of a verb to issue soft commands or requests.